Suukiss/Suukiss/README.md

 . . . hii !!

 ♡ .
-You can call me Mika or Vesga.
-I speak Portuguese and understand Spanish and English very well!!
+You can call me Mika or Vesga!!

 ♡ .
 I accept c + h! <3 If I leave the game when you cuddle with me, it might be because I wasn't okay.